-Normandy Press exists to develop new books, plays, translations, adaptations and educational material – and to foster creative imagination through workshops and classes in theatre and storytelling.
+Normandy Press exists to develop new books, plays, translations, adaptations and educational material – and to foster creative imagination through theatre and storytelling.

 The name Normandy Press is inspired by our love of the region in the north of France, on a parallel with Cascadia (the Pacific Northwest), where we live.
 In Normandy, one can find presses that squeeze apples to produce cider, or the beautiful apple brandy native to the region of Calvados.

 Our virtual press aspires to squeeze some equally delicious and life-affirming juice into our books, plays and translations.